-[Source: The Journal of Infectious Diseases, full page: (LINK).
-Summary, edited.]
+[Source: US National Library of Medicine, full page: (LINK).
+Abstract, edited.]

-Keywords: Influenza A; Pandemic Influenza; Spanish Flu; Vaccines.
+Keywords: Pandemic Influenza; Spanish Flu; Pediatrics; History; Greece.